 ROCRSSI [13] by

 A brief introduction to the radio channel is provided.
 The absolute ranging errors of the algorithms are presented with the number of anchor nodes as a parameter.
 The authors conclude that ML provides superior accuracy compared to the other algorithms when the number of anchor nodes is high enough.
 Interestingly, despite its simplicity, Min-Max achieves reasonable performance.
 This is probably due to the fact that it localizes the node in the center of the estimated area.
-The authors also note that a good radio channel model is required to obtain a relative =G: adj. vs. adv. high accuracy.
+The authors also note that a good radio channel model is required to obtain a relatively high accuracy.
 The algorithms presented in this paper are one-hop algorithms; they can only localize nodes in reach of enough anchor nodes.

 Framework

-We developed =G: tense a software framework, NodeLocNodeLoc, which provides a common data interface to the WSNs and GUIs.
-It also controls the dataflows between the WSNs and GUIs, and stores this data in a database for later retrieval.
+We have developed a software framework, Senseless, which provides a common data interface to the WSNs and GUIs.
+It also controls the data flows between the WSNs and GUIs, and stores this data in a database for later retrieval.
 The system is capable of working with different algorithms.
 If there are three anchor nodes available, we can work with range-based algorithms, thus obtaining a better accuracy.
 If, on the other hand, only one anchor node is available, a connectivity-based algorithm can and must be used.
 We will use this system to test the different localization algorithms and analyze the RSS data.

-Senseless has a Model-View-Controller (MVC) design; the system is divided in =PP three different parts each with different tasks.
+Senseless has a Model-View-Controller (MVC) design; the system is divided into three different parts each with different tasks.
 The separation of these responsibilities enhances the modularity of the system.

-The details of this design (are as follows/include?):
+The details of this design are as follows:

-Model: This layer defines the representation of the information which (=that) the application works with.
+Model: This layer defines the representation of the information which the application works with.
 The data is stored in a MySQL database.

-View: Information can be accessed and controlled through (the) View.
+View: Information can be accessed and controlled through /via?
+(This part) View.
 User interfaces are defined in this layer.
-The view does not proces =S the data.
+The view does not process data.

-Controller: It processes and uses polling to react on =P events, mostly caused by the actions of the user and the data delivered by the WSN.
+Controller: It processes and uses polling to react to events, mostly caused by the actions of the user and the data delivered by the WSN.

 The advantage of this design pattern is that we can easily add views and models without changing the whole system.